-D. Co-op Program Study
+D. Clinical or Co-op Program Study

-It is mutually agreed that co-op is an advantage to the program participants and the College and that it creates new and additional work for the instructors with eighteen (18) to forty-three (43) FTE's in their program.
-The administration will review each cooperative program with the aid of the instructor and advisory committee to ascertain if release time is appropriate.
+It is mutually agreed that the clinical or co-op experience is an advantage to the program participants and the College and that it creates new and additional work for the instructors.
+The administration will review each clinical or cooperative program with the aid of the instructor and advisory committee to ascertain if release time or additional compensation is appropriate.
 Upon request, the administration will inform the Union of which programs are actively engaged in cooperative education as reflected in the normal attendance reporting procedure.

-Section 10 Staff Facilities
+Section 11 Staff Facilities

 - A. Each program employing full-time employees will have at least the following: - 1.
 Space to store the prescribed instructional materials and supplies; - 2.
-A work area for the preparation of instructional materials; - 3.
-A serviceable desk or table, chair, and a four-drawer file cabinet. - B. The College will have available to employees: - 1.
+A work area for the preparation of instructional materials: - 3.
+A serviceable desk or table, chair, and a four-drawer file cabinet.

+- B. The College will have available to employees: - 1.
 Lounge and dining facilities with a refrigerator, chairs, tables, and microwave oven; - 2.
 Campus parking.
 The administration will maintain designated parking facilities for employees; - 3.
-Mailboxes in a central location where access is not hindered.

-C. The College accepts the responsibility and maintains the authority to determine and maintain fixtures, lights, plumbing, student and instructor work stations, and other facilities required or furnished employees for the performance of their assigned tasks.
+Mailboxes in a central location where access is not hindered. - C. The College accepts the responsibility and maintains the authority to determine and maintain fixtures, lights, plumbing, student and instructor work stations, and other facilities required or furnished employees for the performance of their assigned tasks.
 The employee shall utilize regular administrative channels in identifying and seeking adjustment to any deficient fixtures, lights, plumbing, student and instructor workstations, and other facilities.

-Section 11 Use of Personal Vehicle
+Section 12 Use of Personal Vehicle

-Employees should use a Renton Technical College vehicle when traveling on College business.
+Employees have the option of using a Renton Technical College vehicle when traveling on College business.